RandyPatterson/aksworkshop_student/README.md

     kubectl get pods
     ```

-1. Run the follwing command to review the Deployment definition with the updated value of container image:
+1. Run the following command to review the Deployment definition with the updated value of container image:

     ```bash
     kubectl describe deployment ng-dep